pinguo-zhanglu/imixs-workflow/README.md

 # Configuration

-The imixs/microservice image provides a standalne.xml configuration file for wildfly located in /opt/jboss/wildfly/standalone/configuration/.
+The imixs/workflow image provides a standalne.xml configuration file for wildfly located in /opt/jboss/wildfly/standalone/configuration/.
 This configuration can be mapped to a external volume to customize or add additional configuration settings.

     docker run -it -p 8080:8080 -p 9990:9990 \
     	-v ~/git/docker-imixs-workflow/src/docker/configuration/standalone.xml:/opt/jboss/wildfly/standalone/configuration/standalone.xml \
     	imixs/imixs-workflow

 # Contribute
-The source is available on Github.
+The sources for this docker image are available on [Github](https://github.com/imixs-docker/imixs-workflow).
 Please report any issues.

-To build the image from the Dockerfile run:
+To build the image from the Dockerfile manually checkout the sources and run:

 	docker build --tag=imixs/imixs-workflow .